Skip to main content

 Prostate Health a Paradigm Shift in Understanding

-The historical apprehension regarding TRT and risk was rooted in a simplistic model of androgen-dependent growth.
+The historical apprehension regarding TRT and prostate cancer risk was rooted in a simplistic model of androgen-dependent growth.
 The work of Huggins and Hodges in the 1940s demonstrated that castration caused prostate cancer to regress, leading to the logical, yet ultimately incomplete, conclusion that restoring testosterone would promote its growth.
 This gave rise to the “Androgen Hypothesis.”

 Decades of subsequent research have led to the development of the Prostate Saturation Model.
 This model posits that the androgen receptors within the prostate can become fully saturated at relatively low levels of testosterone.
 Once these receptors are saturated, providing additional testosterone does not produce a further growth-stimulating effect.
-This explains why men with low testosterone see a small initial rise in PSA when starting therapy as their levels move into the normal range, but why further increases do not occur as levels are maintained.

 Numerous large-scale studies and meta-analyses have failed to show that TRT increases the risk of developing prostate cancer in men with no prior history of the disease.
 Clinical guidelines from The Endocrine Society and the American Urological Association reflect this modern understanding, stating there is no evidence linking TRT to prostate cancer development.
-The focus of monitoring with PSA is to detect any pre-existing, undiagnosed cancer that might be stimulated, not to screen for new cancers caused by the therapy.

 The evolution of the prostate saturation model has fundamentally reframed the clinical conversation around testosterone therapy and prostate safety.